-A "Code of Conduct", also known by other similar names, states the overarching principles and values by which the company operates, and defines the underlying framework for the compliance policies and procedures.
-It communicates the expectations that all employees must conduct themselves in an ethical manner with issues of noncompliance and potential FWA required to be reported through appropriate mechanisms.
-CMS requires the communication of this document to employees and FDR employees that service our Medicare products.
-We have developed and maintain the Medical Mutual Code of Conduct.
+A "Code of Conduct", also known by other similar names, state the overarching principles and values by which the company operates, and define the underlying framework for the compliance policies and procedures.
+Code of Conduct describes expectations that all employees conduct themselves in an ethical manner with issues of noncompliance and potential FWA required to be reported through appropriate mechanisms, etc. CMS requires the communication of this document to employees and FDR employees that service MEDICAL MUTUAL's Medicare products.
+We developed and maintain the MEDICAL MUTUAL Code of Conduct.

-12. How does Medical Mutual's Code of Conduct relate to this training?
+12. How does MEDICAL MUTUAL's Code of Conduct relate to this training?

-CMS requires that FDRs and their employees receive a Code of Conduct (either Medical Mutual's or the FDR's equivalent code).
+CMS requires that FDRs and their employees receive a Code of Conduct (either MEDICAL MUTUAL's or the FDR's equivalent code).